ohmaisoft/how-I-was-rejected-by-microsoft/README.md

 **BB:**  Big Boss

-I wish I know how to improve and if there is always a 100% match requirement to recurit a guy in MS ...
+I wish I know how to improve ...
+Is there always a 100% match requirement in management style to recurit a guy in MS?
 Any tips?